 There are both general support structures and some specialized support providers for victims of hate crime in Croatia.
 Croatian law recognizes hate crime victims as a particularly vulnerable category of victim.

-Co-operation between the State and civil society on victim support is institutionalized through a government-funded network.
-Network members provide emotional and practical support by means of technical and practical information (including on victims' rights), psychosocial and legal counselling, escorts to court and police station, State Attorney's Office and social welfare centres.
-Support is also provided in cases where crimes are not reported to the authorities and after criminal proceedings are over.
+Co-operation between the State and civil society organizations (CSOs) on victim support is institutionalized through the "Network of support and co-operation for victims and witnesses of criminal offences", funded by the Ministry of Justice and Public Administration, which operates in 17 counties of Croatia.
+Network members provide emotional and practical support by means of technical and practical information (including on victims' rights), psychosocial and legal counselling, escorts to court and police station, the State Attorney's Office and social welfare centres.
+Support is also provided in cases where crimes are not reported to the authorities and after criminal proceedings have concluded.
 However, specialist support providers for hate crime victims are not integrated into the general support system but operate individually.

 Victims of crime have procedural rights and a range of extra-procedural protection measures.
 On first contact, police or judicial authorities are obliged to communicate clearly with victims and in a sensitive manner.
-Based on the results of the INA, victims may be granted the following special protection measures and rights: legal aid; the right to be interviewed by a person of the same sex as the victim, or by the same person if further interviews are necessary; the right to refuse to answer questions with no connection to the case or those related to the victim's personal life; the use of audiovisual equipment during interviews; the right to the protection of personal data; and the right to exclude the public from the hearing.
+Based on the results of the INA, victims may be granted the following special protection measures and rights: legal aid; the right to be interviewed by a person of the same sex as the victim, or by the same person if further interviews are necessary; the right to refuse to answer questions with no connection to the case or those related to the victim's personal life; the use of audio-visual equipment during interviews; the right to the protection of personal data; and the right to exclude the public from the hearing.
 All victims have the right to be accompanied by a trusted person during proceedings.
 Moreover, all victims of violent crimes, including hate crime victims, have the right to file a claim for compensation.
 This right can be exercised not only by persons who directly suffer the consequences of a violent crime, but also by the indirect victims of the crime.
 Croatian law does not provide for restorative justice solutions in hate crime cases.